human-centric-engineering/engineering-leadership-self-reflection/README.md

 This work is licensed under a <a rel="/license" href="/LICENSE">GNU General Public License v3.0</a>.

-The survey questions may be used for commercial or non-commercial purposes without permission of the author, however, it is imperative that Human-Centric Engineering is credited.
+The survey questions may be used within the conditions of the License and it is requested that Human-Centric Engineering is credited for authorship.